ayaanali-z/codepathPreWork/README.md

 Spotify:
 - A music-listening app that's both free and subcription based.
 - New music exposure: Spotify's most attractive feature in my opinion is the Daily Mixes and curated playlists it compiles based on your listening history.
 - AI-powered DJ: A newer feature of Spotify is an AI-powered DJ that uses your listening history to generate a radio-like experience.
 I use this a lot as I have a rapidly evolving music taste and my manually created playlists often run stale after a while.
 I think this is a really interesting incorporation of AI/ML development into an already well-renowned feature of the app.

+# App Idea
+- I have an idea for creating an app called Goggleboxd (gogglebox is british slang for a television) similar to Letterboxd that combines entertainment with microblogging.
+Letterboxd's biggest hinderence is that it does not have any TV show database.
+TV shows are statistically more popular than movies.
+In fact, 75% of all [user viewing on Netflix](https://www.bloomberg.com/news/newsletters/2022-03-13/these-are-netflix-s-most-popular-shows-according-to-netflix) is comprised of TV shows.
+My idea for an app is a microblogging space where users can rank their favorite TV shows on their profiles, review particular episodes based on a star system, create themed lists of both episodes and shows, discover which streaming platforms a show is available on, and follow and comment on each others profiles and reviews.
+This app can either serve as an extension of Letterboxd or a sister app in which a user's Letterboxd username and password serve as the basis for their account on Goggleboxd (in a similar fashion to how Meta imported Instagram usernames to their new app Threads).